AskNowQA/QA-Tutorial/README.md

-# Build a Question Answering System Online @ ESWC 2018
+# Build a Question Answering System @ ESWC 2018

 You'll find all the material related to our tutorial at [ESWC 2018](https://2018.eswc-conferences.org/) here.